ng432/SoberSense/Data_analysis/README.md

 **N = number of touch points for a recording.**

 The position of the circle is interpolated for the given time of each touch point.
 No zero padding.
-For more information on how N varies, see pilot_data_exploration.
+For more information on how N varies, see pilot_data_exploration.ipynb

 ## pilot_data_exploration.ipynb